bitdog-io/bitdog-client/README.md

     var bitdog = require('bitdog-client');
     var isOn = false;

-    // Create a command with a common message type bitdog.addCommand('Turn light on/off',
+    // Create a command with a common message schema bitdog.addCommand('Turn light on/off',
-	bitdog.commonMessageTypes.onOffMessageType,
+	bitdog.commonMessageTypes.onOffMessageSchema,
 	function (message, configuration, logger) {

 	    // Every time this command is received, we will simply log the fact